fgsfdsfgs/prboom-plus/README.md

 Controls can be rebound from in-game.
 Check `Options` -> `Setup` -> `Key Bindings`.

 You can add custom profiles to the launcher by editing `ux0:/data/prboom/profiles.cfg`.
 It also saves your PWAD list for each profile.

+You can use custom SF2 soundfonts for MIDI playback by choosing `FluidSynth` as your MIDI player and setting the `FluidSynth soundfont` setting in the launcher.

 PrBoom Plus is Boom compatible with some additional features.
 This is a fork of Graf Zahl's PrBoom fork, which also adds support for a few more modern features like UMAPINFO.
 This means you can run `SIGIL.wad` instead of `SIGIL_COMPAT.wad` and other similar PWADs.
 However this does not run Heretic, Hexen or Strife.